thim81/asyncapi-format/readme.md

 - Format a AsyncAPI document by changing the title and saves it as a new JSON file

 During CI/CD pipelines, you might want to create different results of the AsyncAPI document.
-Having the option to rename them, might make it easier to work with the results, so that is why we provide this command option.
+Having the option to rename them might make it easier to work with the results, so that is why we provide this command option.

 ```shell
 $ asyncapi-format asyncapi.json -o asyncapi.json --rename "Streetlights API - AsyncAPI 2.0"